samiparken/swiftui-guessing-number-game/README.md

 - SwiftUI
 - MVVM design pattern

-## What I learned from this project
+## What I Learned from This Project
-- A better understanding of SwiftUI.
+- Enhanced my understanding of SwiftUI and its capabilities.
-- Learned the difference between MVVM and MVC design patterns.
+- Gained insight into the differences between the MVVM and MVC design patterns.